Alvin Feldman

 Alvin "Al" Lindbergh Feldman (December 14, 1927 - August 9, 1981) was an airline executive and mechanical engineer.
 He was the president and chief executive of Frontier Airlines for nine years before taking over as president at Continental Airlines.
 He was a strong supporter of airline unions and airline deregulation.
-Under his leadership, Frontier airlines grew into a well-managed and profitable company.
+Under his leadership, Frontier Airlines grew into a well-managed and profitable company.

 Biography

 Feldman was born in New York City in 1927.
 He was given his middle name, Lindbergh, after Charles Lindbergh’s famous Paris flight in the same year.
 He attended Cornell University and graduated with a Bachelor of Science in Mechanical Engineering.

 In 1952, he married Rosemily Petrison.
 They later had three children, David, John, and Susan.

-In 1980, Rosemily passed away from cancer.
+In 1980, Rosemily died from cancer.
 It was a huge blow to Feldman, and cast him into a depression that would eventually take his life.

 Career

 Feldman worked at Aerojet-General for 17 years as an aerospace contractor.
 During that time, he managed the development of the engines of the Gemini-Titan II launch vehicle.
 He eventually became the president and Chief Operating Officer of Aerojet Nuclear Systems Company, a division of Aerojet-General.